tomer132246/TKernel/README.md

 @TomerAttali

-Basically, we have a 2-stage bios based bootloader.
+Basically, we have a 2-stage bios based bootloader:

-Bootstage1: moves to protected mode, and ljmp to the next stage.
+- Bootstage1: moves to protected mode, and ljmp to the next stage.

-BootStage2: moves to long mode, jumps to bootmain64
+- BootStage2: moves to long mode, jumps to bootmain64

-Bootmain64: parses the kernel.elf from disk, loads it to memory.
+- Bootmain64: parses the kernel.elf from disk, loads it to memory.

 ## Prerequisites